rishivasa33/Cloud-Computing/A4/README.md

 2) Change the Queue URLs according to your queue in lines 14 - 20
 2) Deploy this code on an AWS Lambda Function

+Note: Check the "Screenshots, Definitions and Steps" Folder for the Steps to configure the entire system, and the screenshots and exports of the Step Function.

 ## Sources Used (For the entire assignment)

 1) https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html